 - Urge your customers to call you at home (if needed).

-It’s not necessary to offer prospects any form of discount with a pilot.
-In fact, doing so can actually blur your validation.
+It’s not necessary to offer prospects any form of discount with a pilot project.
+In fact, doing so can actually blur your product validation.

 Prospects shouldn’t be interested simply because they get an heavily discounted solution, but it’s good to have an option ready in your back pocket.